It's not up to Jason Kenney's staff to decide who's a journalist -- except when it is

 The NDP vowed never to get caught in that situation again, and hired Heather Boyd, a respected former Canadian Press journalist, to find a Solomonic solution and write up a report recommending it.
 Her idea: toss the hot potato to the Alberta legislature press gallery and let it handle journalist accreditation, as is the practice in Ottawa and at larger Canadian provincial legislatures.

-The government of the day accepted all of Boyd's recommendations, and even offered to help create and run an independent secretariat to assist the Gallery with the work.
+The government of the day accepted all of Boyd's recommendations, and even offered to help create and run an independent secretariat to assist the gallery with the work.

 No soap.
 Having largely created the problem by its rush to defend Rebel News, the Gallery refused to touch the job with a bargepole.